Pertinaaz/serverbuster/README.md

 ## Running

 Paste your ID into the OWNERID field of the config file.
 Also, before you run the code, make sure you have both **discord.js** and **colors** installed.
-In order to install those, run `npm i discord.js` and `npm i colors` on your terminal.
+In order to install those, run `npm i discord.js` and `npm i colors` (separately) on your terminal.
 That's about it.
 The trigger command is funny.